thebearingedge/http-public/README.md

 - Learn a bit more about [Streams](https://nodejs.org/api/stream.html).
 - Learn a bit more about [HTTP](https://nodejs.org/api/http.html) over [TCP](https://nodejs.org/api/net.html).
-- Learn a bit more about [Web Sockets](https://en.wikipedia.org/wiki/WebSocket) over HTTP and what the hell [`Connection: Upgrade`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Upgrade) and [`101 Switching Protocols`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/101) actually meant.
+- Learn a bit more about [Web Sockets](https://en.wikipedia.org/wiki/WebSocket) over HTTP and what the hell [`Connection: Upgrade`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Upgrade) and [`101 Switching Protocols`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/101) are used for.
 - Write some TypeScript.
 - Use as few production dependencies as possible.
 I only included [`commander`](https://www.npmjs.com/package/commander) for the CLI.